220705-UTA-NET/FireLibraryV2/README.md

 - ~Add Sonarcloud static analysis to the project and include it in the CI/CD Pipeline by EOD 8/9.~
 - ~Add Angular SPA skeleton (with DevOps pipeline) by EOD 8/9.~ -
 - ~Working Server by EOD 8/11.~
-- Angular SPA done by EOD 8/14.
+- ~Angular SPA done by EOD 8/14.~
-- Create and publish Docker images on DockerHub by EOD 8/14.
+- ~Create and publish Docker images on DockerHub by EOD 8/14.~
-- **MVP achieved by EOD 8/14.**
+- ~**MVP achieved by EOD 8/14.**~
-  - User account creation/login.
+  - ~User account creation/login.~
-  - Book lookup by Title/ISBN/Genre/etc.
+  - ~Book lookup by Title/ISBN/Genre/etc.~
-  - Looking up Authors, listing all their books.
+  - ~Looking up Authors, listing all their books.~
-  - Tracking user orders, with time tracking for lent items.
+  - ~Tracking user orders, with time tracking for lent items.~
-  - Stopping users with overdue items from borrowing further items.
+  - ~Stopping users with overdue items from borrowing further items.~
-  - Linking to ebooks when available.
+  - ~Linking to ebooks when available.~
-- **Stretch Goals**
+- ~**Stretch Goals**~
-  - Database pagination for book GET requests.
-  - User authentication handled with OAuth or OAuth2, eliminating the simple auth DB
+  - ~User authentication handled with OAuth or OAuth2, eliminating the simple auth DB~
-  - Displaying books as thumbnails that can display more books OnClick.
-  - Rewrite ado.net portions with Entity Framework
+  - ~Rewrite ado.net portions with Entity Framework~

  #### User Stories
- 1. As a user I want to create an account.
+ 1. ~As a user I want to create an account.~
- 2. As a user I want to search for a specific book.
+ 2. ~As a user I want to search for a specific book.~
- 3. As a user, I want to search for books by genre.
+ 3. ~As a user, I want to search for books by genre.~
- 4. As a user, I want to see the status of my order/loan.
+ 4. ~As a user, I want to see the status of my order/loan.~
- 5. As a user, I want to view an overview of my account.
+ 5. ~As a user, I want to view an overview of my account.~
- 6. User is blocked from checking out book due to late fees.
+ 6. ~User is blocked from checking out book due to late fees.~

 ### Technical Specifications
 - Authentication DB built with SQL Server, hosted on Azure.